 This could potentially affect other types of provision, such as clauses which lead to or permit the variation of the supplier's and/or customer's obligations under the contract upon the customer entering into insolvency proceedings.
 However, it will only have this effect where a contractual provision is triggered by the customer entering into insolvency proceedings specifically.
 As a result, it should not affect contractual rights which are triggered by other events that happen to coincide with the customer entering into insolvency proceedings.

 For example, Retention of Title clauses (which prevent title in goods from passing to the customer until such time as payment for them is made, and thus allow the supplier to recover the goods if payment is not made) should not be affected where the rights may be exercised as a result of non-payment.
-However where that right is triggered by the customer entering into insolvency proceedings such provisions would, to that extent at least, be caught by the provisions of the Bill.
+However where that right is triggered by the customer entering into insolvency proceedings such provisions would, to that extent at least, be caught by the provisions of the Act.

 Will this render clauses providing for termination upon the customer's insolvency entirely meaningless?